Last Updated on May 3, 2023 by Anjali Chourasiya

 1. Stock split and reverse stock split

 A company may decide to go for a stock split or reverse stock split.
-A stock split is a situation in which a corporation declares that the face value of its shares will stand divided.
+A stock split is a situation in which a corporation declares that its shares’ face value will be divided.
 The stock’s market price may decline due to this practice, while the company’s market capitalisation remains unchanged.
 A reverse stock split, alternatively, has the opposite effect.
-It is used as a tactic for raising share price by decreasing the number of outstanding shares.
+It is used to raise share prices by decreasing the number of outstanding shares.

 2. Bonus issue